FilipChalupa/eased-scroll/README.md

 })
 ```

-For more advanced cases you get use methods `removeListener` and `getValue` too.
+For more advanced cases you can use methods `removeListener` and `getValue` too.